 Soak

 - Rinse the scallops and shrimp with running water to remove any dust.
 Place them in separate heatproof bowls.
-Add a tablespoon of Shaoxing wine and 1/2 cup boiling water to each bowl.
-Let soak for at least 4 hours or overnight.
+Add a tablespoon of Shaoxing wine and 1/2 cup warm water to each bowl.
+Let soak for at least 1 hour or overnight in the fridge. (*Footnote 3)

 Prep